-Question from Diedra L.: Rick, I have grounded my 13 year old daughter for a month for getting into some pretty serious trouble at school.
+Question from Deidra: I have grounded my 13 year old daughter for a month for getting into some pretty serious trouble at school.

 I also know for a fact that she gets online while she’s still inside our house.
 I just can’t figure out how she’s doing it.
 Any ideas?

-The second possibility is she might be using a prepaid phone that you don’t even know she has access to.
-Or perhaps she has borrowed a phone from a friend?
-And of course there’s always the possibility that she’s found a way to access the Internet that neither you nor I have thought of.
+5 – And finally, there’s always the possibility that your daughter has found a way to access the Internet that neither you nor I have thought of.
 After all, kids are pretty tech savvy these days.

-I wish you and your family well Diedra.
+I wish you and your family well, Deidra.
 Take care.